Welcome to today's edition of the Rush 24-7 podcast.

 They weren't actually disabled.

-They could they could hold most jobs.
+They could hold most jobs.

 You might be a wee bit too disabled for that.

-But you were certainly not disabled enough to hold down the majority of jobs, and yet they uh for p for essentially for political reasons to give the appearance of lowering the unemployment rate, they classified a big chunk uh of the uh of the uh uh unemployed as disabled.
+And yet they, essentially for political reasons, to give the appearance of lowering the unemployment rate, they classified a big chunk of the unemployed as disabled.

-And by the way, this is profoundly wicked because what you're doing is the state is inviting somebody, is incentivizing a citizen to collude in a lie, because somewhere, somewhere deep inside you know you're sitting around at home all day, you're disabled, you're claiming you're disabled benefits, but somewhere deep down inside, you know uh you're able to work, you know there are jobs you can do.
+And by the way, this is profoundly wicked because what you're doing is the state is inviting somebody, is incentivizing a citizen to collude in a lie because somewhere, somewhere deep inside, you know you're sitting around at home all day, you're disabled, you're claiming your disabled benefits.

 Now, what happened in the United States is a similar process.